marmello77/BatBookChap21/README.md

 2. Data (folder)

     a. chapter 21 supplement.xlsx -> main supplement of our chapter, mentioned in the book.
 It contains all the information extracted from the studies included in our systematic review.
-See the metadata for detailed descriptions.
+See the metadata tab inside for detailed descriptions.

 3. Analysis (folder)